jesskelsall/jessrising.com/src/content/blog/2023-02-25-adventure-week-7.md

 <img src="https://s3.eu-west-2.amazonaws.com/jessrising.com/coastline-to-coll-230224-lg.jpeg" />

 The drive back was easy going.
 At Salen I turned left, heading towards Mallaig via Kinlochmoidart.
 Here I would enjoy views of Loch Moidart and then the Sound of Arisaig.
-While scouring the horizon from the shore, I spotted the jagged peaks of the Black Cullin mountain range on the Isle of Skye, barely visible in the clouds behind Arisaig, 32 miles away.
+While scouring the horizon from the shore, I spotted the jagged peaks of the Black Cuillin mountain range on the Isle of Skye, barely visible in the clouds behind Arisaig, 32 miles away.

 <img src="https://s3.eu-west-2.amazonaws.com/jessrising.com/glen-etive-12.jpeg" />